 How can mental health providers ensure that their clients’ personal health information is protected?
 Providers must acknowledge that patient data is incredibly valuable to cybercriminals.
 Ransomware attacks are the most obvious threat, but they can be a major decoy in a much larger scheme, such as establishing remote access to sensitive patient data to sell on the dark web for a much larger payoff.

-While the primary focus of behavioral healthcare organizations should be on 24/7 care for the growing population of those suffering from mental health issues, the increase in cybercriminal activity and new digital vulnerabilities must also be addressed.
+While the primary focus of behavioral healthcare organizations should be on 24/7 care for the growing population of those suffering from mental health issues, the increase in healthcare cybercrime and new digital vulnerabilities must also be addressed.
 Knowing the risks, it is crucial that mental health providers continuously protect patient information and quickly detect and identify breaches in their networks before an attack is successful.

 With significant experience supporting national and regional healthcare providers, Pondurance Managed Detection and Response (MDR) provides the protection needed to combat cybercriminals cost-effectively, enabling behavioral healthcare providers to focus on their patients while remaining confident that patient data is secure and patient care is unaffected.
 Learn more about MDR services in our eBook 5 Things to Consider When Choosing an MDR Vendor.